sadhik-ali/To-Do-List-App/README.md

-Sure!
-Here's a complete **README.md** file tailored for your Django To-Do List App project that you can add to your GitHub repository.
-It explains the project, features, setup instructions, usage, and future improvements.

----

 # Django To-Do List App

 A simple yet powerful Django-based To-Do List web application with user authentication and full CRUD operations for managing tasks.
 Designed with clean, maintainable, and professional-grade code to help you organize your daily tasks efficiently.